TomerFi/selenium-nunit-robotframework-tutorial/README.md

 Our test is quite simple:

 - It first navigates to our server at `http://localhost:5000`.
-- It then find out `button` element by its id and click it.
+- It then find our `button` element by its id and click it.
 - It then validates the `h2` element's content text to `Button clicked`.

 We assert base on the `clicked` boolean value,